-Volunteer and help save one of Hobsonville Point’s coastal plants, Epilobium hirigerum.
+Help save one of Hobsonville Point’s coastal plants, Epilobium hirtigerum.

+The aim is to ‘invite’ this plant into our neighbourhood and to have enough plants and seedlings so it is no longer threatened.
 We do it well on land set aside on parks and islands.
 Can we also do it well within our community landscape and backyards?
 Do you have a corner, a space in mind?
-Sign Up Now to Help

-If you live in or around Hobsonville Point and would like to be involved in saving Epilobeum please sign up here for updates on workshops and how you can get involved thank you.
+If you live in or around Hobsonville Point and would like to be involved in saving Epilobium please let us know and get involved.

 - Unlike kakapo and kiwi who need us to keep our distance, this highly threatened plant benefits from our activities – if we don’t weed it out.

 - Interestingly, it grows in disturbed situations where the ground surface is exposed, such as wetland or stream bank edges, road side banks or spare corners where people have created disturbance and left the space open.